 These books also continuously have the owls taking note of various scents.
 Owls are one of the primary predators of skunks.
 Think about that for a moment.
 In truth, most birds (except for kiwis, members of the tubenose family, and some vultures) have almost no sense of smell.
 Evidently this was pointed out to the author at some point, as a few characters starting with the eighth book Hand Wave this with what basically boils down to "in this universe an owl's sense of smell is only poor compared to that of wolves and some other animals."

 The idea that crows are idiots.
 They're not.
-In fact the corvids (crows/ravens/etc.) are among the smartest birds - sometimes considered the smartest.
+In fact the corvids (crows/ravens/etc.) are among the smartest birds - usually considered the smartest.
 The magpie trader and ravens, however, are portrayed as somewhat smarter than their crow cousins, though nowhere near as smart as the owls.
 In real life, it's the other way around: owls range in intelligence from roughly average as birds go to fairly smart, but typically nowhere near the level of corvids.

 The owls, as essentially narrators of the series, are speciesist and thus unreliable?

 This could be it, except that the crows' behavior in the books seems to support the "idiot" stance.
 Maybe the author just doesn't like crows...

 Actually, it's more that the two sets don't really like each other.
-I once witnessed a horned owl being harrassed by a small murder.
+I once witnessed a horned owl being harassed by a small murder.